alex-page/github-project-automation-plus/README.md

 ## Troubleshooting

-**GraphqlError: Resource not accessible by integration** and **Secrets are not currently available to forks.** This error happens on forked repositories because [`GITHUB_TOKEN` only has read permissions](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token).
+**GraphqlError: Resource not accessible by integration** or **Secrets are not currently available to forks.** This error happens on repository projects and forked repositories because [`GITHUB_TOKEN` only has read permissions](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token).
+Create a personal access token following the instructions above.

 **SAML enforcement**